Eucalyptus patens: Ecology

+Yarri is regarded as one of the six forest giants found in Western Australia; the other trees include; Eucalyptus gomphocephala (Tuart), Eucalyptus diversicolor (karri), Eucalyptus jacksonii (Red Tingle), Eucalyptus marginata (jarrah) and Corymbia calophylla (marri).

 On the Darling Plateau, yarri is found in deeper valleys with jarrah or marri above the freshwater paperbark and flooded gum, moitch, and on slopes above swamp plant communities on minor tributaries.
 The species sometimes occurs in stands of several close growing individuals.
 The juvenile leaves are broad and face upward, allowing the sapling to compete in the shadows of other trees and tall shrubs, assuming the usual elongate and down facing leaves of eucalypts when mature.

 The flowers attract many insects and birds, feeding on the nectar or preying on others.
 Insects are also likely to be diverse and numerous on the foliage, due to the rich soil fertility and associated trees in its habitat.
 Rosellas (Platycercus), honeyeaters (Meliphagidae) and ringneck parrots are often observed feeding around the tree.
 The roughly textured bark provides diverse habitat and refuge for insects, which are searched out by sitellas (Neosittidae) moving along the branches.
 The grey honeyeater (Conopophila whitei) also seeks insects along the furrows, instead of its usual method of aerial hunting.